jfrog/terraform-provider-artifactory/docs/resources/artifactory_ldap_setting.md

 * `enabled`                      - (Optional) When set, these settings are enabled.
 Default value is `true`.
 * `ldap_url`                     - (Required) Location of the LDAP server in the following format: ldap://myserver:myport/dc=sampledomain,dc=com.
 The URL should include the base DN used to search for and/or authenticate users.
 * `user_dn_pattern`              - (Required) A DN pattern used to log users directly in to the LDAP database.
 This pattern is used to create a DN string for "direct" user authentication, and is relative to the base DN in the LDAP URL.
 The pattern argument {0} is replaced with the username at runtime.
 This only works if anonymous binding is allowed and a direct user DN can be used (which is not the default case for Active Directory).
 For example: uid={0},ou=People
 * `email_attribute`              - (Optional) An attribute that can be used to map a user's email address to a user created automatically in Artifactory.
+Default value is `mail`.
+  - Note: If blank/empty string input was set for email_attribute, Default value "mail" takes effect.
+This is to match with Artifactory behavior.
 * `auto_create_user`             - (Optional) When set, the system will automatically create new users for those who have logged in using LDAP, and assign them to the default groups.
 Default value is `true`.
 * `ldap_poisoning_protection`    - (Optional) Protects against LDAP poisoning by filtering out users exposed to vulnerabilities.
 Default value is `true`.
 * `allow_user_to_access_profile` - (Optional) When set, users created after logging in using LDAP will be able to access their profile page.
 Default value is `false`.